Reserves and Resources

 Indicated Resources at the Bradshaw were identified above 500 m vertical depth for the Main Zone (“MZ”) 1 and MZ2 and above 400 m vertical depth for the Hanging Wall Zones (“HWZ”), where drill hole spacing is approximately 35 m or less.
 Inferred Resources occur directly below the Indicated Resources and the deposit remains open along strike and at depth.

 Bradshaw Mineral Resource Estimate as of January 12, 2015

 - CIM (Canadian Institute of Mining, Metallurgy and Petroleum) definitions were followed for Mineral resources.

 - Mineral Resources are estimated at a cut-off grade of 3 g/t Au.

 - Mineral Resources are estimated at a long-term gold price of US$1,200/oz., and a $US/$CAD exchange rate of $0.80.

 - A minimum width of 2 m was used.

 - Bulk density of 2.89 g/cm3 was used.

 - The mineral Resource estimate is based on drilling up to December 2014.

-Details of the updated mineral resource and reserves estimate can be found in Stantec’s Bradshaw Gold Deposit NI 43-101 Technical Report and Prefeasibility Study, which is to be available by late July 2015.
+Details of the updated mineral resource and reserves estimate can be found in Stantec’s Bradshaw Gold Deposit NI 43-101 Technical Report and Prefeasibility Study.